ghumakkad/blog/_posts/2017-09-14-rupin-pass.markdown

   <figcaption>Rupin valley from waterfall</figcaption>
 </figure>

 Only thing which was making us slow in this trek now was the continuous climb with good amount of weight.
 Our guide was walking fast and I had to wait in the middle sometimes to keep everyone together.
 After upper water fall, Akash used to get behind a lot and we waited for him more frequently.
 I made good use of my whistle which I was carrying to keep each other aware of general direction most of the times.
 It was getting cloudy, and visibility was very low.
-Trails were faded or sometimes not be found because very few people might be crossing the pass this season.
+Trails were faded or sometimes not visible at all because very few people might be crossing the pass this season.
 Seeing the bad weather and unawareness of the distance of next campsite, I was trying to make Akash hurry up.
 I didn't do a very good job in motivating and Akash was really tired.
 He was taking frequent and long stops.
 When he was left behind, echoing whistle was confusing him in poor visibility and sometimes he even lost track of trail.
 Because of this we also had to take frequent stops.
 This way we might get caught in hail or rain, I thought.
 After some persuasion, at one stop, Akash allowed me to take his bag.
 I was little afraid of weather turning bad and we needed to make it to campsite before it happens, so I pushed forward with guide and asked Akash to try his best to follow us.
 It was a difficult walk now.
 I could imagine, this whole scenery around us could've been more beautiful and picturesque, given the weather didn't turn against us this way.
 Trudging up on the gradual slope besides with Rupin stream flowing slowly on our right, when we reached _Rata-Pheri_ around 14:00, wind had now become chilly.
 Without wasting any time, we pitched our tents.
 It had started raining.
 We all took refuge in one tent and cozied up in sleeping bags.
 Around sunset, the rain subsided.

 #### Day 6